 For years, General Electric has used an electronic switch of its own design to control the circuits inside thousands of imaging machines it sells to hospitals.
-Now it's ready to stop getting high on its own supply and bring the switches to a wider audience.
+Now those switches are going on sale.

 Last week, the industrial conglomerate said that it had spun out a company to sell the parts in new markets, ranging from electric vehicle chargers to cellular equipment.
-The start-up, Menlo Micro, based in Irvine, Calif., also said that it raised $18.7 million in funding from GE Ventures and others.
+The start-up, Menlo Micro, based in Irvine, Calif., also said that it raised $18.7 million in funding from investors.

 Menlo Micro is the latest of several companies that claim to have reinvented the electronic switch, a primordial part of electronics that controls the flow of electricity in a circuit.
-Their switch is both an ancestor of the mechanical light switch invented over a century ago and a relative of the tiny switchboards inside Intel chips.
+Their switch is both an ancestor of the mechanical light switch invented over a century ago and a relative of the tiny switches inside semiconductors.

 The switch operates with low resistance and low losses, making it better than electromechanical devices at reducing heat and enduring billions of switch cycles.
 Menlo’s switches can be programmed digitally and could be used in relays that automatically control smart household devices, light bulbs, and heating systems in buildings.